sCrypt-Inc/scryptTS-docs/docs/overview.md

 An output contains:

 - The amount of bitcoins it contains.
-- bytecodes (called the locking script).
+- bytecodes (called the `locking script`).

 while an input contains:
 - A reference to the previous transaction output.
-- bytecodes (the unlocking script).
+- bytecodes (the `unlocking script`).

 An Unspent Transaction Output (UTXO) is an output not consumed in any transaction yet.
 The low-level bytecode/opcode is called [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script), which is interpreted by the [Bitcoin Virtual Machine](https://xiaohuiliu.medium.com/introduction-to-bitcoin-smart-contracts-9c0ea37dc757) (BVM).

 ![](../static/img/utxo.jpg)

+In the example above, we have two transactions, each having one input (in green) and one output (in red).
+And the transaction on the right spends the one on the left.
-The locking script can be regarded as a boolean function `f` that specifies conditions to spend the bitcoins in the UTXO (thus the name "locking"), acting as a lock.
+The locking script can be regarded as a boolean function `f` that specifies conditions to spend the bitcoins in the UTXO, acting as a lock (thus the name "locking").
 The unlocking script in turns provides the function arguments that makes `f` evaluates to `true`, i.e., the "key" (also called witness) needed to unlock.
-Only when an input contains the “key” matching previous output’s “lock”, it can spend bitcoins contained in the output.
+Only when the “key” in an input matches previous output’s “lock”, it can spend bitcoins contained in the output.

-In [a regular Bitcoin payment](https://wiki.bitcoinsv.io/index.php/Bitcoin_Transactions#Pay_to_Public_Key_Hash_.28P2PKH.29), the locking script, containing a [Bitcoin address](https://wiki.bitcoinsv.io/index.php/Bitcoin_address), checks the spender has the right private key to produce a valid signature in the unlocking script.
-The expressive Script enables the locking script to specify arbitrarily more complex spending conditions, i.e., Bitcoin smart contracts.
+In a regular Bitcoin payment to a [Bitcoin address](https://wiki.bitcoinsv.io/index.php/Bitcoin_address), the locking script is [Pay To Pubkey Hash (P2PKH)](https://learnmeabitcoin.com/technical/p2pkh).
+It checks the spender has the right private key corresponding to the address so she can produce a valid signature in the unlocking script.
+The expressive Script enables the locking script to specify arbitrarily more complex spending conditions than simple P2PKH, i.e., Bitcoin smart contracts.

 ## How does `scryptTS` work?